FrancescoVenanti/FrancescoVenanti/README.md

 Software developer based in Italy, focused on mobile and web applications.

 Currently building apps and experimenting with hardware.
-I try to balance logic with design, favoring minimalist interfaces that prioritize usability.

 [Email](mailto:francesco.venanti@gmail.com) · [LinkedIn](https://linkedin.com/in/francesco-venanti-dev/)